DataDog/dogstatsd-ruby/documentation/threading_model.md

 ## Usual workflow

 You push metrics to the statsd client which writes them quickly to the sender message queue.
-The sender thread receives those message, bufferize them and flush them to the connection when close the buffer limits.
+The sender thread receives those message, buffers them and flushes them to the connection when the buffer limit is reached.

 ## Flushing